 How to Vote.
-Stockholders of record (that is, stockholders who hold their shares in their own name) can vote any one of four ways:
+Stockholders of record (that is, stockholders who hold their shares in their own name) can vote any one of four ways.
+To vote your shares without attending the meeting, please follow the instructions below for Internet, telephone voting, or by mail:

-- 1) By Internet: Go to the website www.proxyvote.com to vote via the Internet.
+- (1) By Internet: Go to the website www.proxyvote.com to vote via the Internet.
 You will need to follow the instructions on your proxy card and the website.
-If you vote via the Internet, you may incur telephone and Internet access charges. - 2) By Telephone: Call the toll-free number 1-800-690-6903 to vote by telephone.
-You will need to follow the instructions on your proxy card and the recorded instructions. - 3) By Mail: If you prefer, you can contact us to obtain copies of all proxy materials, including proxy cards, by calling 1-800-579-1639, or by mail: Cross Country Healthcare, Inc., General Counsel, at 5201 Congress Avenue, Boca Raton, Florida, 33487.
-If you contact us to request a proxy card, please mark, sign and date the proxy card and return it promptly in the self-addressed, stamped envelope, that we will provide.
+If you vote via the Internet, you may incur telephone and Internet access charges. - (2) By Telephone: Call the toll-free number 1-800-690-6903 to vote by telephone.
+You will need to follow the instructions on your proxy card and the recorded instructions. - (3) By Mail: If you prefer, you can contact us to obtain copies of all proxy materials, including proxy cards, by calling 1-800-579-1639, or by mail: Cross Country Healthcare, Inc., General Counsel, at 5201 Congress Avenue, Suite 100B, Boca Raton, Florida, 33487.
+If you contact us to request a proxy card, please mark, sign and date the proxy card and return it promptly in the self-addressed, stamped envelope that we will provide, if you are the stockholder of record, or by signing the voter instruction form provided by your bank or broker and returning it by mail, if you are the beneficial owner but not the stockholder of record.
+This way your shares will be represented whether or not you are able to attend the meeting.
 If you sign and return your proxy card but do not give voting instructions, the shares represented by that proxy will be voted as recommended by the Board of Directors.